Blog Layout

 When it comes to the legal concept of foreseeability and causation, however, things get a lot more difficult.

 Proximate cause for a negligence case is often referred to as “but for” causation.
-In other words, “but for” defendant’s conduct, the plaintiff would not have been injured.
+In other words, “but for” the defendant's conduct, the plaintiff would not have been injured.
 Proximate cause focuses on “whether and to what extent the defendant’s conduct foreseeably and substantially caused the specific injury that actually occurred.”
-To prove a negligence case, a plaintiff must show that the defendant’s actions directly caused or substantially contributed to the plaintiff’s injuries so that it can be said that “but for” defendant’s actions, the plaintiff would not have been injured.
+To prove a negligence case, a plaintiff must show that the defendant’s actions directly caused or substantially contributed to the plaintiff’s injuries so that it can be said that “but for” the defendant's actions, the plaintiff would not have been injured.

 Understanding foreseeability and the role it plays in determining a defendant’s liability in a personal injury case is not easy.
 Until you consult with an experienced Florida personal injury attorney, you will not be able to accurately assess its impact on the facts of your case.